iVuDang/COMP-1633-F23-C--Notes-Exercises/README.md

 * Return functions vs. Void functions.
     * Return functions need to have return statement, and need to be used in cout in main function
+    * Void functions
-    * Void functions don't have a return statement, they have a cout statement, and can be called on it's own in main to print.
+        * don't have a return statement
+        * they have a cout statement
+        * called on it's own in main function to print
+        * should not be called in cout again

     ```cpp
     // Return function